hmcts/ops-runbooks/MailRelay/README.md

 3. Authentication Mechanisms

 Client applications use TLS to authenticate to the Mailrelay server to be able to send emails.
 The server has inbound and outbound certs.
-Certifcates are generated using the [ACME Function App](https://github.com/hmcts/ops-runbooks/tree/master/Certificates)
+Certificates are generated using the [ACME Function App](https://github.com/hmcts/ops-runbooks/tree/master/Certificates)

 *more to be added*